 And things can get even worse when you add data access to the mix.
 How does one free oneself from this mess?

 Enter the Layered Architecture

-The solution people often found for the mixing of concerns is to break up the application into layers.
+The solution people often found for the mixing of concerns is to break up the application into layers, following an architectural pattern.
 There are generally three:

 - One layer concerns itself with everything database related.
 A common name for this layer is “data access layer” (DAL) or something similar.